mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 pytest test_mul_div_expl.py
 ```

-If any `assert` statement throws an exception, `pytest` will informs
+If any `assert` statement throws an exception, `pytest` will inform
 us about it.
 In this case, we should see
 <pre><code><!--
 --><span style="color:#1ba536">================================ <!--